 - Planting should be delayed in areas where the ground freezes in the winter until the soil has thawed and the land is no longer soggy from snowmelt or strong spring rains.

-- To prevent stress, it’s ideal to plant the trees the same day you obtain them if feasible.
+- To prevent stress, it’s ideal for planting the trees the same day you obtain them if feasible.
 Potted trees can go for a while without being planted, but bare-root trees need to be planted as soon as possible.

 - Choose a tree with a strong root system that is around a year old.
 In general, older trees are less productive and vigorous.